nicopowa/ChromeExtensionShortcut/README.md

 This extension doesn't require any permissions

+No options to configure

+Chrome automatically adds an icon, right click to hide it

 default : Ctrl + Shift + E

 windows : Ctrl + Shift + E